pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/1_debian_ubuntu_install.md

 sudo setcap 'cap_net_bind_service=+ep' cells
 ```

-You can now run the installer:
+You can now run the configuration :

 ```sh
 cells configure
 ```

-Once you have finished the configuration, you can start Cells with:
+Once you have finished the configuration, start Cells with:

 ```
 cells start